Trading the South Korean Won

-The present currency of South Korea is the Won, symbolised by ₩ and with a Forex code of KRW.
-At the moment there are ₩685 trillion in circulation with around US$2.2 billion being traded each day and approximately US$560 billion traded each year on the money markets.
-The Won is under the regulation of the South Korean Central Bank who issue coins representing single Wons and banknotes in denominations of ₩1000, ₩5000, ₩10,000 and ₩50,000.
-South Korean monetary policy is made by the Monetary Policy Board of the Bank of Korea who hold monthly meetings in order to set the base rate of interest.
-Inflation targeting is the Bank of Korea’s framework for its monetary policy and calibration of the rate of interest is used to maintain the consumer price index in the country to a predetermined target across a 3 year period.
-During 2016 to 2018, the Bank of Korea have set their inflation target at 2%, which is lower than the target rate set for the previous three year period.
+The present currency of South Korea is the Won, symbolised by ₩, and with a Forex code of KRW.
+At the moment there are ₩685 trillion in circulation, with around US$2.2 billion being traded each day, and approximately US$560 billion traded each year on the money markets.
+The Won is under the regulation of the South Korean Central Bank which issues coins representing single Wons, and banknotes in denominations of ₩1000, ₩5000, ₩10,000 and ₩50,000.
+South Korean monetary policy is formulated by the Monetary Policy Board of the Bank of Korea, which holds monthly meetings in order to set the base rate of interest.
+Inflation targeting is the Bank of Korea’s framework for its monetary policy, and calibration of the rate of interest is used to maintain the consumer price index in the country to a predetermined target level over a 3-year period.
+During 2016 to 2018, the Bank of Korea have set their inflation target at 2%, which is lower than the target rate set for the previous 3-year period.
 Their approach takes into account the country’s economy as well as market conditions for foreign exchange, flow changes in the world economy and domestic price movements.
 The minutes of each Monetary Policy Board meeting are released a fortnight later in order for the public to gain a better understanding of the decisions taken.
-The Won is known to be a fully convertible currency and South Korea participates in the Chiang Mai initiative – a currency swap arrangement between 13 countries to the amount of US$240 billion.
-Recently, South Korea have forged an agreement with China which permits direct conversion of the South Korean Won into Chinese Yuan and they have also signed free trading agreements with the EU, the United States and China.
+The Won is known to be a fully convertible currency, and South Korea participates in the Chiang Mai initiative: a currency-swap arrangement between 13 countries to the amount of US$240 billion.
+Recently, South Korea has forged an agreement with China which permits direct conversion of the South Korean Won into Chinese Yuan, and it has also signed free-trading agreements with the EU, the United States and China.

 The Won – A Short History